-Late Policy: Papers turned in late lose 10% of their points for each day they are not turned in (starting with the due date).
+Late Policy: Papers turned in late lose 10% of their points for each day they are not turned in (starting with the due date) up to 4 days.
 In general, with some course requirements, alternative arrangements for due dates may be possible with an authoritative excuse if presented in advance of an absence.